Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 Naxos is the largest of the Cyclades islands, located in the southern Aegean region.
 It has kilometers of sandy beaches and amazing mountain villages to explore.
 Chora is also a great place to spend time, being a port village with plenty of eateries, shopping opportunities, and historic spots to check out.

-Naxos is ideal for chilled-out beach time, enjoying romantic meals or chilled-out evenings, and shopping for souvenirs at local craft markets.
+Naxos is ideal for chilled-out beach time, romantic meals, and shopping for souvenirs at local craft markets.
 The scenery is truly magnificent, and there is lots of nature to explore, as well as ruins and old churches.
 You can also try outdoor sports, such as waterskiing, windsurfing, or sailing.

 Sandy Beaches in Greece - Sunbeds on Plaka beach, Naxos island, Greece